UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 PDM-0 | Startup CAN message | The PDM must transmit a startup message over CAN on boot.
-PDM-21 | State CAN message | The PDM must transmit its state at 100Hz.
+PDM-21 | State CAN message | The PDM must transmit the state of its state machine at 100Hz.
 PDM-1 | Heartbeat sending | The PDM must transmit a heartbeat over CAN at 100Hz.
 PDM-2 | Heartbeat receiving | The PDM must throw an AIR shutdown fault once it does not receive three consecutive BMS heartbeats.
 PDM-3 | 18650 overvoltage handling | When the 24V systems are powered by the 18650s and the OV_FAULT GPIO is low (18650 overvoltage fault condition), the PDM must throw an AIR shutdown fault.